 |It may face problems with some basic features.|

 Cloud integrations are not compatible with the EU due to GDPR

 |FreeOffice||Free (basic product)||Close source||Free and lightweight compared to LibreOffice.|

 |The free version only has documents, spreadsheets and presentations.|

 Additional products need purchase

 Developed by a Chinese company

 May contain ads

 I hope this guide helps you choose the best alternatives for Microsoft Office for your personal or business usage.
-Genuinely speaking, none of the above office products come close in comparison to Microsoft Office in true sense.
-Not everyone or every business is able to pay hefty subscription fee every month for Microsoft Office.
+Genuinely speaking, none of the above office products come close in comparison to Microsoft Office in the true sense.
+Not everyone or every company can pay a hefty monthly subscription fee for Microsoft Office.
 For those, I believe some of these options can be a good starting point.

 Some image credits: Respective product owner